Skip to content ↓

 Being a musician at Wick Primary

-We aim for all our pupils to develop a life-long love of music, in a school with a musical atmosphere through a wide range of quality musical experiences which engage and inspire them.
-At the heart of the music curriculum are creativity, curiosity and excitement and children who are developing increased self-confidence, self-esteem and collaborative skills.
-We aim to build a curriculum with musical sound at the cornerstone with a progressive pathway for every child.
-Music opportunities will support children’s mental health and allow them time to express their emotions.
+We aim for all our pupils to develop a life-long love of music, in a school with a musical atmosphere, through a wide range of quality musical experiences which engage and inspire them.
+At the heart of the music curriculum are creativity, curiosity and excitement as well as the ability to perform confidently, compose collaboratively and listen critically.

 Music at Wick is taught by our specialist Music teacher - Mrs Quinn.
 She delivers a progressive curriculum which builds upon prior knowledge and skills from previous year groups.
 Music lessons are taught for an hour a week.
 Children will perform, listen and analyse critically, sing, improvise and compose music and understand the musical elements as building blocks within music.